RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 12
 Today I studied about the L1and L2 layers of Blockchain and Ethereum and done some python program.

+# Day 13
+Today I have done with some python programs and attended the Web3 event in VIT Chennai and learnt about the 5ire ,consensus and blockchain.